 Making your own lavender oil is a relatively simple process, which requires very little equipment.
 With just seven items that you can almost definitely find around your house (particularly if you grow lavender in your garden), or easily source on Amazon (helpful links provided below — you’re welcome!), you’ll be massaging a fragrant, homemade lavender oil onto your skin in no time.

-- Lavender sprigs or organic dried lavender — we like this 4 oz bag of Kyriad Lavender Buds
+- Dried lavender sprigs or organic dried lavender — we like this 4 oz bag of Kyriad Lavender Buds

-- Glass jar: I just used an empty bottle of lavender oil for this, but you can get fancier if you like — we like this set of three Bormioli Rocco Fido canning jars
+- Glass jar: I just used an empty bottle for this, but you can get fancier if you like — we like this set of three Bormioli Rocco Fido canning jars

 - Medium-sized pot — we like this Cook N Home Non-Stick Saucepan